Home Ownership and Globalisation

 Central themes

-Based on the workshop presentations, an edited volume on ‘Housing Wealth and Welfare’ was published by Edward Elgar Press in February 2017.
-The edited book addresses housing wealth and welfare relationships across various developed societies, and interprets the concept of ‘welfare’ in its diverse manifestations and meanings, i.e. welfare provision, but also well-being, inequality and poverty.
-In this sense, the book extends on previously edited volumes and brings together a more varied range of authors from different disciplines.
+Previous meetings have resulted in various edited volumes including ‘Home Ownership: Getting in, Getting out, Getting from’ (volumes I, II, and III).
+This was followed up with an edited volume, entitled ‘Housing Wealth and Welfare’, published by Edward Elgar Press in 2017.
+This book addresses housing wealth and welfare relationships across various developed societies, and interprets the concept of ‘welfare’ in its diverse manifestations and meanings: i.e. welfare provision, but also well-being, inequality and poverty.
+In this sense, the book extends on previously edited volumes sponsored by this working group and brings together a varied range of authors from different disciplines.
+The most recent book related to the group was published at the end of 2023 and titled ‘Families, Housing and Property Wealth in a Neoliberal World’.
+This is an edited collection and involved a number of regular working group members.
+Below is a short precis of the book:

 Future plans and activities